tjqadri101/SLogo/README.md

 	- void makeRightChild(AbstractNode node)
 	- double getValue(AbstractNode node)
 	- void action(AbstractNode node): update position of the turtle

+	The following public methods are mainly for for-loops and if-trees, in other types of Nodes where they're irrelevant they will be override with do nothing
+	- AbstractNode getStartingNode()
+	- AbstractNode getEndingNode()

 - Class IfNode extends AbstractNode
 - Class ForNode extends AbstractNode